cajmorgan/GenreAST/README.md

 # GenreAST

+## Abstract
+This project investigates the performance and effects of varying degrees of data imbalance and the role of transfer learning in music genre classification (MGC), using a relatively small, imbalanced music dataset labeled by domain experts.
+We refine the prominent deep learning model Audio Spectrogram Transformer (AST), under these constraints.
+Our results show that the refined model performs exceptionally well in the task of MGC, outperforming results of previous studies.
+Notably, we observe that different levels of class imbalance have minimal effect on performance, contrasting previous research based on non-transformer models, which reports improvements of minority class predictions through balancing techniques.
+These findings suggest that refining a pre-trained AST model on small and imbalanced datasets, can still yield prominent results.
+Furthermore, we suggest that there exists indications that the AST model may be suitable as a foundational model for a broader range of music and audio related tasks, both in research and practical applications.

 ## Background
 GenreAST is a fine-tuned version of Audio Spectrogram Transformer (AST) for predicting music genres based on their audio characteristics.
 This model was used for research purposes in my BSc paper [*Imbalance Data and Transfer Learning in Music Genre Classification*](https://www.diva-portal.org/smash/record.jsf?dswid=-9811&pid=diva2%3A1963184&c=1&searchType=SIMPLE&language=en&query=caj+norlen&af=%5B%5D&aq=%5B%5B%5D%5D&aq2=%5B%5B%5D%5D&aqe=%5B%5D&noOfRows=50&sortOrder=author_sort_asc&sortOrder2=title_sort_asc&onlyFullText=false&sf=all).